andreynepo/oci-scaling/README.md

 Connect to VM in pool from Wordpress VM.

-Run benchmark:
+`ssh opc@<Private IP of VM in pool>`

+Run benchmark to load CPU for 10 minutes:

 `sysbench cpu --report-interval=5 --threads=32 --time=600 run &`

+You may exit ssh connection after running this command.
+Benchmark will continue in background.

 Look how your instance pool is scaled.
-It will create and delete instances, but cooldown period is 5 minutes,
+It will create and delete instances, but only after cooldown period which is 5 minutes,

 ### 8. Clean up